prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/twitter-api-client/project-example.md

   + A desired terminal-output of choice.
   + A CSV file or database inventory of Twitter tweets and/or hashtags and/or usernames.
   + An email alert of daily activity and usage statistics from your Twitter network (e.g the number of users following you).

+## Implementation Phase

+Follow the usage example in the `tweepy` package overview.